 The overhead press will have some degree of carryover to the bench press for certain types of lifters.
 The lifters who fail their bench press in the mid-range of motion, or touch the bar lower on their chest, will need to develop greater anterior deltoid strength in order to get stronger.
 Because the overhead press targets the anterior deltoid more effectively than other exercises, these lifters will get a significant benefit in training the overhead press.

 With that said, you’ll need to be able to identify whether you have an anterior deltoid weakness to understand whether the overhead press is something you should implement in your training program.
 Furthermore, if you do implement the overhead press, there are some consideration you’ll want to make to get the most carryover to your bench press.

 Proper Technique For Overhead Press

 The overhead press is a difficult movement to learn because it requires a certain level of mobility and body awareness.
 There is also a higher degree of error when the bar moves out of the incorrect bar path.
 If the bar tracks too far in front of you while pressing, the movement can go from relatively easy to impossible rather quickly.
-So if you’re new to barbell overhead press, practice using lighter weights and find a bar path that feels natural and strong (check out my article on the suicide grip to understand whether it will work for you when overhead pressing).
+So if you're new to barbell overhead press, practice using lighter weights and find a bar path that feels natural and strong (check out my article on the suicide grip to understand whether it will work for you when overhead pressing).

 Just so we're on the same page, check out the video below with Jeff Nippard.
 It's one of the best technique videos on breaking down how to perform the overhead press properly.